Fallacy of Quantificational Logic

 Socrates is wise.

 This is a simple, unanalyzable proposition in propositional logic because it does not contain any propositional parts joined by truth-functional connectives, such as "and" or "not".
 However, in quantificational logic, it has an internal structure consisting of a name and a predicate.
 "Socrates", of course, is a name.
 In addition to names, quantificational logic has individual variables which stand in for names in a way similar to pronouns in English.
 So, in the example, "x is wise" is the predicate, with the variable "x" acting as a placeholder for a name; replace the variable with the name "Socrates" and we get the example proposition.
-For this reason, quantificational logic is sometimes called "predicate logic".

 The final new grammatical element in quantificational logic, which gives it that name, is the category of quantifier.
 There are many quantifiers, just as there are many truth-functional connectives, but the two most frequently encountered in quantificational logic, and which you need to know about to understand quantificational fallacies, are the following: